Condo maintenance fees are the price you pay for a hassle-free, amenity-filled lifestyle. So what exactly do they cover and how much do they cost?

 If you purchase a parking spot or a locker there will be an additional flat fee added to your maintenance fees.
 Parking will cost you anywhere from $50 to as high as $100 more and a locker can cost an additional $15 to $25 per month.

-Based on six of our recent pre-construction projects we’ve sold over the past year, the average condo maintenance fees in Toronto was 57¢ per square foot, so a bit below last year’s general average.
+Based on six of the recent pre-construction projects we’ve sold over the past year, the average condo maintenance fees in Toronto was 64¢ per square foot, so a bit below last year’s general average of 65¢.

 Keep in mind, older buildings will usually have higher maintenance fees as the age and wear and tear of older buildings will begin to add up.
 Similarly, boutique condos may also have slightly higher than average maintenance fees as the overall cost of maintenance is divvied up amongst fewer condo owners.

 As mentioned, older buildings and smaller boutique condo buildings will typically have slightly higher maintenance fees.
-For instance, the Cube Lofts in Little Italy is a four year old boutique property with only 21 units in total.
+For instance, the Cube Lofts in Little Italy is a seven-year-old boutique property with only 21 units in total.
 Even with minimal amenities, residents here are paying 77¢ per square foot in maintenance fees.

 The status certificate will provide an in-depth overview of a condo building’s management policies, financial statements, the general health of the building among other things.
 If there are major upcoming repairs needed or if the reserve fund is low, this could mean an increase in maintenance fees is in the near future.
 These are things your real estate lawyer will help to identify.